 2. Baby Island by Carol Ryrie Brink

 I don’t think you’re ever too old to read children’s books, and this sweet 1930’s classic makes the perfect summer escape.
 On an ocean crossing, two sisters are set adrift in a lifeboat after their ship is damaged.
 They’re not alone, though—they have four babies to rescue and look after!
 When the lifeboat reaches a tropical island, the girls begin a Robinson-Crusoe-style life as castaways.

 Christie’s novels are always great vacation picks, but Evil Under the Sun is especially apt for its setting.
 The famous Belgian detective Hercule Poirot is on holiday at a seaside resort.
 His fellow vacationers are an eclectic bunch, but it’s clear that Arlena Marshall is the center of the most attention and gossip.
 When the flirtatious Arlena is found dead on the beach, Poirot is drawn into a clever web of suspicion and lies as he seeks to bring the truth to light.
-I’ve read a lot of Christies, but this is one of my favourites for its particularly good puzzle plot.
+I’ve been an Agatha Christie fan for many years, but this is one of my favourites for its particularly good puzzle plot.

 This quiet and beautiful book shares Lindbergh’s reflections on solitude, simplicity, and self knowledge, contentment and life’s changing seasons.
 Lindbergh wrote these essays in the 1950s, while on a solo vacation by the sea.
 I loved the beach imagery and metaphors she uses to comment on life.
 There’s so many good bits of wisdom here; it’s the kind of book I want to read every year for the perspective and insights it contains.